npgrosser/autowired/README.md

 if __name__ == "__main__":
-    # load the settings as desired
+    # load the settings as desired (e.g. using pydantic-settings)
+    # For the sake of this example, we just hardcode the settings here
     settings = ApplicationSettings("sqlite://database.db", "secret")
     ctx = ApplicationContext(settings=settings)
     ctx.login_controller.login("admin")